Artemis854/Personal_Site_React/README.md

-# Personal_Site_React
+# Artemis Labs
-New personal site using react
+New personal site using react and any new technologies I pick up

+# Todo

+- [ ] create-react-app
+- [ ] Layout Sketch up
+- [ ] Pages list